charite-iaim/mcp-risk-server/README.md

 fi
 ```

-### Run Server
+## 🖥️ Run Server
-To run locally simply start the server in terminal via
+After having configured the configuration file and prepared the text data, for a local run of the Scoring server simply type in repo root level
 ```shell
 python server.py
 ```
-which will start the Scoring Server with the HTTP transport layer on port 8000.
+This will start the server with the HTTP transport layer on port 8000.
 In terminal you should see output that indicates that the FastMCP server is running and is open for MCP communication on ` http://127.0.0.1:8000/mcp/`.
 You can quit the server anytime with Ctrl + C in terminal.

-### Run Client
+## 🤖 Run Client
-As soon and as long the server is running, you can call the client simply by giving your config file:
+Assuming your server is up and running, you can call the client simply by giving your config file:
 ```shell
 python client.py my_config.yaml
 ```

-### Output
+## 📂 Output
-Two basic output directories are created:
+Two basic output directories are created, prefixed :

-- Log dir: `./logs/<run_name>`
+- Log dir: `./outputs/logs/<run_name>`
-- Results dir: `./output/<run_name>`
+- Results dir: `./outputs/<run_name>`

+Default folder is `outputs`, but can be changed under `output_folder` in your config.
-LLM responses will be stored under `./logs/<run_name>/<case_id>` as one text file per query in the format `<item>_<timestamp>.log`.
-These files serve mainly for debugging.
+For logging purposes LLM responses will be stored in the log dir separated by case id item-wise, in the format `<item>_<timestamp>.log`. `run_name` is taken from your config and `case_id`s extracted from text file prefixes as described here.

-Items extracted from the LLM-returned JSON string are aggregated over the cohort and stored in table `./outputs/<run_name>/intermediate/<score>/<score>_llm.csv`.
-Final risk scores calculated on `<score>_llm.csv` are placed into table `./outputs/<run_name>/final/<score>/<score>_calc.csv`.
+Important to you is that items extracted from the LLM-returned JSON strings are aggregated over all texts and stored in table `./outputs/<run_name>/stage1/<score>/<score>_llm.csv`.
+Final risk scores calculated on `<score>_llm.csv` are placed into table `./outputs/<run_name>/stage2/<score>/<score>_calc.csv`.

-## Add another Risk Score
+## 🧩 Customization: Adding a New Risk Score

 To extend the MCP server app by a new risk score, two things have to be done:

 - Define `NewRiskScore` as a derivative of the base class `RiskScore` and provide a `calculate` function